-The Anna’s Hummingbird were only found in southern California until they began moving north around 1920.
-They first appeared in Canada on south coast in the late 40’s but the first nest wasn’t found until the mid 50’s just north of Victoria.
+The Anna’s Hummingbird was only found in southern California until they began moving north around 1920.
+They first appeared in Canada on the south coast in the late ’40s, but the first nest wasn’t found until the mid-50s just north of Victoria.
 There are now at least 500 females nesting in and around Victoria.
 They have been showing up on the north end of the island in greater numbers over the last few years.

-These hummingbirds live year around on the south coast, it is thought that after the second clutch fledge in late May/early June that some of these birds move into the high country for the mountain flowers.
-However, they return to the nesting sites on the south coast and around Victoria on Vancouver Island by early fall where they remain to breed.
+These hummingbirds live year-round on the south coast, it is thought that after the second clutch fledge in late May/early June that some of these birds move into the high country for the mountain flowers.
+However, they return to the nesting sites on the south coast and around Victoria on Vancouver Island by early fall, where they remain to breed.
 We have had a pair at our feeders for over a year now, awesome to see them in the winter.

-Like the other hummingbirds, their food consists of plant nectar, in addition they regularly snap up spiders when they can.
-The movement out of California to Vancouver Island can be directly tied into people leaving feeders out.
-It is speculated that if the abundant feeders that occur throughout the west coast were removed the Anna’s population would shrink back to its original range of southern California.
+Like the other hummingbirds, their food consists of plant nectar, in addition, they regularly snap up spiders when they can.
+The movement out of California to Vancouver Island can be directly tied to people leaving feeders out.
+It is speculated that if the abundant feeders that occur throughout the west coast were removed, Anna’s population would shrink back to its original range of southern California.

 On Vancouver Island, Anna’s hummingbird raises two broods, with the first eggs laid in very late January and the second ones in late March.
 The female selects a site for the nest after she begins to defend a nearby source of nectar.
 The nest is placed on a horizontal twig or branch at a height of two to 10 meters above the ground.
 Nests built in winter are usually set in a sheltered spot where there is protection from the weather.